- Written by Emma Sharp on

-Your social feed is full of posts showing you how to become healthier, earn a better income, have a better relationship.
-Your emails are from bloggers or online business owners you admire recommending products or services that they know will be of benefit to you.
+Your social feed is full of posts showing you how to become healthier, earn a better income, dress better, style your home, have better relationships.
+Your emails are from bloggers or online business owners you admire recommending products or services they know will be of benefit to you.
 Some of these posts and emails will hit home, and you will go on to make a purchase.
 When this happens, you have become part of the influencer marketing phenomenon.

 As an idea, influencer marketing is not a new concept, as it is based on the foundation of recommendations, referral or word-of-mouth advertising, which has long been in existence.
 Television advertising has used it to good effect by employing celebrities to endorse products; as those who watched the recent documentary series ‘The Last Dance’ will have seen with Michael Jordan’s infamous partnership with Nike – the richest endorsement deal of all time.
-Now, however, influencer marketing is based on key individuals creating content that sparks conversation and a desire to purchase.
+Now, however, influencer marketing is based on key individuals creating content sparking conversation and a desire to purchase.

 This desire is built on how the audience perceives the referrer or influencer.
-Successful influencers build a following based on great content that delivers knowledge and experience within their chosen field.
+Successful influencers build a following based on great content delivering knowledge and experience within their chosen field.
 They don’t necessarily have to have a celebrity title or existing fame to be considered an influencer.
 Many have grown their online following organically from zero and lead relatively normal lives outside of the digital world.
 However, they build a level of trust with their audience as they grow and often leave others desiring what they have, whether it’s material objects, appearance or quality of life.
-Their audience not only enjoys their content but usually receives something of value along the way.
-This can be in the form of tips, tricks, new knowledge or just pure entertainment.
+Their audience not only enjoys their content, but usually receives something of value along the way.
+This can be in the form of tips, tricks or new knowledge.

 “Influencers are people.
 People (or maybe personas) with a brand and an audience.
 What makes them attractive to advertisers is their ability to speak to a very defined group of fans.
 The way the ecosystem is maturing looks a lot like the internet in the early days” – Mike Schmidt, Founder Dovetale.

-As the above quote points out, influencers are people, and this is the key aspect of influencer marketing.
-Gone are the days of bland press releases, TV ads that feature models that don’t represent a real human being, or celebrities being paid to endorse a product.
+As Mile Schmidt points out, influencers are usually everyday people, and this is the key aspect of influencer marketing.
+Gone are the days of bland press releases, TV ads featuring models who don’t represent the average human being, or celebrities obviously being paid to endorse a product.
 These methods, though still utilised, began to feel disingenuous to a wider audience.
 The lifestyles of these people were too far removed from the ‘real world’ as their lifestyles are unobtainable to most.

 Advertising mediums are changing, and influencer marketing has arisen in response.
 Consumers spend more time on social platforms than ever before.
 There has been an unpredicted increase seen in the advertising audience of all major platforms from the start of 2020 onwards.
 On these platforms and networks, audiences tend to respond better to those they see as their peers.
-Influencer marketing targets audiences in the environments they spend time in and approach them on their level.
+Influencer marketing targets audiences where they spend time and approach them on their level, sometimes even directly.
 Buyers of today are aware of how adverts can be misleading and so look more towards each other for recommendations, rather than directly to companies.

-With the internet now a more crowded marketplace than ever, especially with many businesses pivoting to online as a way to survive in the current climate.
-Therefore, finding ways to make your own brand stand out is crucial to long term success.
-Positive exposure from a respected voice helps to cut through some of the noise and build trust in your brand, which makes consumers not only sit up and take notice but remember you longer.
+The internet is now a more crowded marketplace than ever, especially with many businesses pivoting to online as a way to survive in the current climate.
+Therefore, finding ways to make your own brand stand out from the crowd is crucial to long-term success.
+Positive exposure from a respected voice helps to cut through some of the noise and build trust in your brand; which makes consumers not only sit up and take notice, but remember who you are for longer.

 According to a Nielsen survey, 92% of consumers trust ‘earned’ media, word-of-mouth or recommendations from family and friends, as opposed to other types of advertising.
-Influencer marketing is a referral form of advertising and goes a long way towards building long term trust.
+Influencer marketing is often a subtle referral form of advertising and goes a long way towards building long-term trust.

-One aspect of influencer marketing that makes it so exciting for brands is its ability to put products right in front of a warm target audience.
+One aspect of influencer marketing making it so exciting for brands is its ability to put products right in front of a warm target audience.
 A warm audience is one that is open to the idea of purchasing from your type of products or industry.
-By investing in research into finding the best influencer to recommend your brand results in your products being exposed to an audience who are already receptive and more likely to buy.
+By investing in research into finding the right influencers to promote your brand, results in your products being exposed to an audience who are already receptive and more likely to buy.

 Targeting not only the right demographics in an audience, but also those who are already a warm audience can have a big effect on your bottom line.
-No one would tell you to pitch an ice cooler to an Eskimo may not be the most effective strategy but approaching an avid audience of summer campers looking for ways to make their camping experience even better.
-Building a relationship with one key person in this area could see your product exposed to thousands of more people and could see your profits double.
+No one would tell you to pitch an ice cooler to an Eskimo, but rather a more effective strategy would be to get in front of an avid audience of summer campers who are actively looking for ways to make their camping experience even better.
+Building a relationship with just one key person in this area could see your product exposed to thousands of more people and could see your profits double.

-Although influencer marketing is an effective standalone sales pitch, it also has the bonus of aiding your SEO with little to no effort on your part and in turn boosting your search rankings.
-The more influencers that are discussing your products, the more your brand awareness increases.
+Although influencer marketing is an effective standalone sales pitch, it also has the bonus of aiding your SEO with little to no effort on your part and in turn, boosting your search rankings.
+The more influencers who discuss your products, the wider your brand awareness will be.
 This positively affects your SEO in several ways:

-As your company or product name is mentioned more and more across social channels, Google will rate your popularity by pushing you up the rankings, which is the ultimate aim of search engine optimisation.
+As your company or product name is mentioned more and more across social channels, Google will rate your popularity by pushing your rankings up, which is the ultimate aim of search engine optimisation.

-As many businesses will know, great marketing is not cheap and takes time and effort to plan, monitor, track and tweak.
+As many businesses will know, great marketing is not cheap and takes time and effort to plan, monitor, track and adjust.
 Getting customers is only half of the battle, as keeping them is equally as important.
 In 2015 a well-sited study by McKinsey stated that influencer marketing created twice as many sales as display advertising, and the retention rate was 37% higher.
 As the market has grown exponentially since then, with many believing the industry to be worth somewhere between $5billion and $10billion, this number is bound to be far higher.

 The growth rate of influencer marketing is also outstripping other forms of marketing.
-A test programme by Silk Almond Milk showed that it creates as much as 11 times the ROI as banner ads.
-Committing chunks of your marketing budget to influencer marketing creates a return not seen elsewhere.
+A test programme by Silk Almond Milk showed it creates as much as 11 times the ROI as banner ads.
+Committing chunks of your marketing budget to influencer marketing can create a return not seen elsewhere.

 Getting your brand exposed through social platforms is now a key aspect of building your brand, and influencer marketing contributes to this exposure in a big way.
-In 2017 it was reported that 12.9 million brand sponsored influencer posts were published on Instagram alone, and it has continued to grow.
+In 2017 it was reported that 12.9 million brand-sponsored influencer posts were published on Instagram alone, and it has continued to grow.
 Facebook has stated around 80% of people use Instagram to discover, research or decide whether to buy a new product.
-We’ve seen the Advertiser Standards Agency increase guidance for influencers and brands around the visibility of ads and paid partnerships; read more about this here.
+We’ve seen the Advertiser Standards Agency increase guidance for influencers and brands around the visibility of ads and paid partnerships.

-Content has been hailed as king for a long time online, although now content is not just available in the written form.
-Online users love fresh content and avidly read articles or watch videos created by their favourite bloggers.
-Influencers are very good at producing content and if they focus on your brand, you can then use it (with permission).
-Not only is the content being digested by the influencer’s audience but will also help with your own ranking and popularity.
+Content has been hailed as king for a long time online, although content is now not just available in the written form.
+Online users love fresh content and avidly read articles or watch videos created by their favourite bloggers and influencers.
+Influencers are very good at producing content and if they focus on your brand, you can then repurpose what they create (with permission).
+Not only is the content being digested by the influencer’s audience, but will also help with your own ranking and popularity.